-Students grades 6 to 12 are divided into small groups for Neighbor Groups which meet each Tuesday for 20 minutes.
+Students grades 6 to 12 are divided into small groups for Neighbor Groups which meet each Thursday for 20 minutes.
 The goal is to create a safe and familiar space for discussing school-wide issues, personal concerns, and current events.
 The teacher or students take turns bringing in snack… an important element of the time together!

 Sometimes, leaders use a circle process to facilitate conversation.
 Participants might pass a "talking piece."
 Only the person with the talking piece may talk; others listen.
 Participants can "pass" when the piece comes to them if they aren't comfortable sharing.
 Everyone has a chance to be heard.